-Looking For a New Suzuki Kizashi in your area?
+Looking for a Used Kizashi in your area?

 Have you driven a 2012 Suzuki Kizashi?

 2012 Suzuki Kizashi Overview

 Entering its third model year, the Suzuki Kizashi has undergone no major changes, as the automaker has only refined the small sports sedan’s package lineup for 2012.

 The 2012 Suzuki Kizashi is available in 6 trim levels: S, SE, SE Leather Edition, Sport GTS, Sport SLS and Sport SLS Navigation Editions, each of which can be configured with front-wheel drive (FWD) or intelligent all-wheel drive (AWD).
 The FWD S and Sport GTS trims come standard with a 6-speed manual transmission, while all other trims come from the factory with a performance-tuned continuously variable transmission (CVT).